 Never handle a bat and keep pets and children away from grounded or flying bats to avoid exposure.
 According to the CDC, treatment for exposure should be considered for persons who are in the same room with a bat and cannot be certain if direct contact occurred (for example, a person sleeping, or an unattended child) and when the bat cannot be tested to rule out the possibility.
 With pets, the same rule applies - when a bat is found in the same room with a pet where there may have been close contact.

-Please read more about bats and rabies in this brochure from Bat Conservation, HERE.
+Please read more about bats and rabies, HERE.